CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smarthost.md

 smarthost-password: <password>  (empty by default)
 ```

-The `smarthost` has to be set to enable the smarthost feature, and should
+The "smarthost" has to be set to enable the smarthost feature, and should
 contain the hostname of the server that you want to redirect the email to.
-The other `smarthost-*` options are optional, and may be used if you the
+The other "smarthost-*" options are optional, and can be used if you the
 target smarthost uses a different port than the default one (default is 25),
 and if the smarthost requires authentication.